open-aac/aac_shim/README.md

 You can also `clear_target` to clear one at a time, by id, or `clear_targets` to clear them all at once.

+## Wish List
+If you're looking for a light project that would be of value to AAC users, here's a wish list of small web apps that could be written and wired up with AAC shim.
+In general, for these kinds of apps it would be best to have a few relatively large buttons for user control.

+- Photo/video-taking tool
+- Joke of the day
+- YouTube favorites list
+- Dice roller
+- Spinner

 ## License

 Licensed under the MIT License.